 There is another contradiction worth noting as well: Matthew 18:16-19 says the missionary command was given on a mount, whereas Mark says the command was given to the eleven apostles "as they were eating," (Mark 16:14-19).
 The gospel apparently does not tell what actually happened when it says the apostles went forth and preached everywhere, for Acts shows they did not.
 The fact: "The most reliable early manuscripts and other ancient witnesses do not have Mark 16:9-20.
 [NIV]"

 The silence of the other two gospels about such preaching is also a heavy-weighter, and several of the epistles of Paul go against that it happened too.

 As for "testifying" about Jesus, "He was born, lived and died largely in vain for Jews only," is a testimony based on the canonical gospels (e.g. Matthew 15:24; cf. Vermes 2005; 2010:37,41; 2012).
 Early Christians did not have any written-down canon.
-What they should have had, on the other hand, was what Jesus called "the Spirit of truth", who would "guide you into all truth".
+What they should get, on the other hand, was what Jesus called "the Spirit of truth", who would "guide you into all truth".
 [John 16:13].
 But as you can see, the plethora of forgeries in the many gospels that were written, guarantees that did not happen.
-Diverging versions of central happenings, which means some were not telling the truth [Examples: Two different deaths of Judas; wrong mustard teachings etc.].
+Diverging versions of central happenings suggests that some or many or all were not telling the truth [Examples: Two different deaths of Judas; wrong mustard teachings etc.].